kevinhenryburke/scalegitbook/getting-started/Welcome.md

-## A Holistic Scalable Architectural Fremework for Salesforce
+## A Holistic Scalable Architectural Framework for Salesforce

 Microscope is an architecture franework which may be adopted by any enterprise planning or already working within a Large Scale Implementation of the Core Salesforce Platform.